XinKai-Tang/ConvUNET/README.md

 ## Citation
-If you find this repository helpful, please consider citing (after the paper published on BIBM):
+If you find this repository helpful, please consider citing:
 ```
 @INPROCEEDINGS{10385928,
   author={Tang, Xinkai and Liu, Feng and Kong, Ruoshan and Luo, Fei and Huang, Wencai and Zou, Jiani},